Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 We propose a layout that uses three different main branches for development (ordered by stability):

-master : This branch collects all features accepted and successfully integrated for the upcoming release.
+* The **master** branch collects all features accepted and successfully integrated for the upcoming release.
 Changes to this branch are merges of tested, mature feature branches or merges of very small bug-fix branches.

-integration : The integration branch represents the current ongoing development in CGAL and the test-suite is run from this branch.
-If the work in a feature branch is completed it is [merged into this branch and tested](Developing-Features-with-Git#integrating-the-feature-branch-and-adding-it-to-the-testsuite)
+* The **integration** branch represents the current ongoing development in CGAL and the test-suite is run from this branch.
+If the work in a feature branch is completed it is [merged into this branch and tested](Developing-Features-with-Git#integrating-the-feature-branch-and-adding-it-to-the-testsuite).

-along with a separate branch for each feature and tags for specific releases..
+* a separate branch for each feature, and tags for specific releases.

 #### Feature branches